Skip to content

 • Key Attestation (Android) — X.509 chain with an Android‑specific ASN.1 extension (KeyDescription) encoding device/app state (OS version, patch level, verified boot, app package/signing digest, etc.) (see Android Key Attestation, AOSP schema).

-• KeyDescription (Attestation Extension) — Android’s ASN.1 structure embedded in the leaf certificate containing RootOfTrust, authorization lists, challenge, app identity, OS version, patch level, and more (see AOSP schema).
+• KeyDescription (Attestation Extension) — Android’s ASN.1 structure embedded in the leaf certificate containing RootOfTrust, authorisation lists, challenge, app identity, OS version, patch level, and more (see AOSP schema).

 • RootOfTrust — Sub‑structure exposing verified boot state, device lock, and related boot verification data (see AOSP schema).